NLeSC/noodles/doc/source/eating.rst

     print("The answer is {0}.".format(answer))

-That allmost looks like normal Python!
+That almost looks like normal Python!
 The only difference is the ``run_single`` statement at the end of this program.
 The catch is that none of the computation is actually done until the ``run_single`` statement has been given.
 The variables ``u``, ``v``, ``w``, and ``x`` only represent the *promise* of a value.
 The functions that we imported are wrapped, such that they construct the directed acyclic graph of the computation in stead of just computing the result immediately.